Trojan-Dev-AFK/Trojan0101/README.md

 - 👋 Hi, I’m Aloysius.
 - 👀 Interested in Data Science and Machine Learning.
-- 🌱 Currently learning the concepts and tools surrounding DS and ML.
-Looking to collaborate in the future.
 - 📫 You can contact me via LinkedIn --> www.linkedin.com/in/aloysius-vidhun-mon

 <!---